aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/metasploit.md

 ## Use Metasploit To Exploit MS17-010
-The Eternal Blue exploit takes advantage of a vulnerability in the Server Message Block (SMB) protocol that was fixed by the MS17-010 patch.
-However, many organizations have not yet installed the patch, making their systems vulnerable to attack.
-The exploit can be delivered through a phishing email or a malicious website.
+The EternalBlue exploit targets a vulnerability in the Server Message Block (SMB) protocol, which was patched with the MS17-010 update.
+However, many systems remain unpatched, leaving them susceptible to this attack.
+The exploit can be delivered via phishing emails or malicious websites.

-A Penetration Tester can use Metasploit to exploit ms17-010 vulnerability by scanning for hosts that are vulnerable to the EternalBlue exploit.
-Once the Penetration Tester has found a vulnerable host, they can use Metasploit to upload and execute a malicious payload on the target host.
+Penetration testers can use Metasploit to identify hosts vulnerable to the EternalBlue exploit by scanning for the MS17-010 flaw.
+Once a vulnerable system is found, the tester can deploy and execute a malicious payload on the target using Metasploit.

 #### Tasks
 - Execute the appropriate MS17-010 exploit from Metasploit against the target machine to exploit the vulnerability